Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• The downside risk over 5 years of Exxon Mobil is 23.4%, which is higher, thus worse compared to the benchmark SPY (15%) in the same period.
+• Looking at the downside risk of 23.5% in the last 5 years of Exxon Mobil, we see it is relatively greater, thus worse in comparison to the benchmark SPY (15%)

-• Compared with SPY (12.1%) in the period of the last 3 years, the downside deviation of 19.3% is greater, thus worse.
+• Compared with SPY (12.3%) in the period of the last 3 years, the downside volatility of 18.6% is greater, thus worse.

 Sharpe: